 for shipboard fittings not selected from an accepted (approved) industry standard, 2,0 mm.
 Wear allowance:

-in addition to the corrosion addition the wear allowance $t_w$ , for shipboard fittings not selected from an accepted (approved) industry standard shall not be less than 1,0 mm, added to surfaces which are intended to regularly contact the line.
+in addition to the corrosion addition the wear allowance t_w , for shipboard fittings not selected from an accepted (approved) industry standard shall not be less than 1,0 mm, added to surfaces which are intended to regularly contact the line.

-4.3.6 SWL of details of mooring appliances shall not exceed 0,8 design load determined in accordance with 4.3.4.
+4.3.6 Safe working load (SWL) of details of mooring appliances shall not exceed the design load determined in accordance with 4.3.4.
 All details of the mooring appliances shall be marked with the value of SWL by means of welding or other equivalent method.